bludit/documentation-english/pages/bludit-pro/domain-migrator/index.md

 The plugin works in a completely isolated directory, and it is not possible to break your current Bludit installation.

-> NOTE: After the migration, the **Backups** and the checkpoints in **TimemachineX** won't work anymor.
+> NOTE: After the migration, the **Backups** and the checkpoints in **TimemachineX** won't work anymore.
 It is recommended that you deactivate and activate the plugins again to start from scratch.

 ### Steps to execute in the old Bludit installation
 1. Install the plugin.